Bcpoole/Zenta/README.md

 *Special thanks to Cevah from the Pazio forums for the base value formula*

 ## Character Creation
-Creates a new character based on input name.
+Creates a new character based on input name and using a point-buy stat calculator.

-More features to follow.
+## Dice Roller
+Input any valid dice roll string to generate results.
+Shows last 10 rolls history.

 ## Displays
 - Feats and Flaws